Skip to content

 5. Sustainability

-In order to take care of the sustainability of heat, the fluid must be pumped back to the underground reservoirs faster than it’s depleted.
+To take care of the sustainability of heat, the fluid must be pumped back to the underground reservoirs faster than it’s depleted.
 This means that heat must be properly managed to take care of its sustainability.
-It is important for the industry to assess the heat pros and cons so as to require an account of the benefits while mitigating against any potential problems.
+The industry needs to assess the heat pros and cons to require an account of the benefits while mitigating against any potential problems.

 Geothermal Energy